The biggest election since Donald Trump’s win is here – and Elon Musk is at its center

 A referendum on Trump and Musk?

-But behind the scenes, both sides are treating the race as a referendum on Mr. Trump and Mr. Musk.
-The Democratic Party has been attacking Mr. Musk in mail and digital ads aimed at its base voters.
+But both sides have increasingly been treating the race as a referendum on Mr. Trump and Mr. Musk.
+The Democratic Party has been attacking Mr. Musk in mail and digital ads aimed at its base voters, and in recent days launched TV attack ads focused on him.
+Judge Schimel’s latest TV ad focuses on Mr. Trump’s endorsement.
 Mr. Musk’s group, which is also heavily invested in field operations, has explicitly said its goal is to turn out more Trump voters than in the 2023 race.

 Mr. Musk is not the only big donor.
 Illinois Democratic Gov. J.B.
 Pritzker gave the Wisconsin Democratic Party $500,000 for the race, and Democratic megadonor George Soros chipped in $1 million.
 Marquee names have stumped for both judges, including Donald Trump Jr. for Judge Schimel and Minnesota Gov. Tim Walz for Judge Crawford.